ANoska/Dungeon-Shooter/README.md

 I had a lot of fun making this project and learned a lot about the game design and development process.

+The game is heavily optimized to be a standalone desktop application, however I did build for WebGL as well and it certainly is pushing the limits there.

+WebGL build of the game is currently live here: https://simmer.io/@austino/dungeon-shooter A Zipped Windows build of the game is here: https://drive.google.com/file/d/1rL_dwXVv9NRKwU7FNoxye9Fxq2s7Zz8e/view?usp=sharing

 ## Game Design

 This is a simple fps game where you run around and shoot zombies that are trying to eat you!